sinovuyob/City_Clothing/README.md

 Part 2
 Added style.css then called it on all of my html files tested if my website works on different devices with different screen sizes.

+Part 3
+Added functionality, updated product page and about